Potawatomi Trail of Death: March

-After their arrival at Danville, the group traveled 6 mi to Sandusky Point (present-day Catlin, Illinois), where the caravan resupplied and rested from September 17–20 before continuing their journey.
+After their arrival at Danville, the group traveled 6 mi to Sandusky Point (which became Catlin, Illinois), where the caravan resupplied and rested from September 17–20 before continuing their journey.
 On September 20, General Tipton left fifteen of his soldiers with the caravan and departed with the remainder of the militia on a return trip to Indiana.
 Judge Polke led the Potawatomi the rest of the way to their new reservation.
 Between September 20 and October 10, the Potawatomi traveled through the Illinois prairie, passing Monticello, Decatur, Springfield, New Berlin, Jacksonville, Exeter, and Naples, where they ferried across the Illinois River.
-On October 10 the group tribe left Illinois, crossed the Mississippi River into Missouri on steam-powered ferry boats from Quincy, Illinois.
+On October 10, the group left Illinois, crossed the Mississippi River into Missouri on steam-powered ferry boats from Quincy, Illinois.

 According to Father Petit's accounts, "After arriving in Missouri, we had hardly any sick", and the Indians were allowed to hunt for wild game to supplement their diet.
 Marching through Missouri, the Potawatomi passed through West Quincy, Palmyra, Paris, Moberly, Huntsville, Salisbury, Keatsville (Keytesville), Brunswick, De Witt, Carrollton, and Richmond, Missouri.
 At Lexington they crossed the Missouri River and continued on to Wellington, Napoleon, near Buckner and Lake City, Independence, and Grandview.

-On November 2 the group crossed the north fork of the Blue River into Kansas and camped at Oak Grove.
-On November 3 they reach Bull Creek, near Bulltown (present-day Paola, Kansas).
-The group reached the end of their journey, on the western bank of the Osage River, at Osawatomie, Kansas, on November 4, 1838.
+On November 2, the group crossed the north fork of the Blue River into Kansas and camped at Oak Grove, which was probably renamed Elm Grove.
+On November 3, they reached Bull Creek, near Bulltown (which became Paola, Kansas).
+The group reached the end of the journey, on the western bank of the Osage River, at Osawatomie, Kansas, on November 4, 1838.
 After having traveled 660 mi the Potawatomi were placed under the supervision of the local Indian agent and Reverend Christian Hoecken.
 Of the 859 who began the journey, 756 Potawatomi survived; 42 were recorded as having died; the remainder escaped.